The Two RV Gypsies: Full-Time RVers visited

 sign about butterflies sign about fish

 The St. Marks National Wildlife Refuge is also home to one of the coveted wintering sites for the endangered Whooping Cranes that are led south by the ultra-light aircraft of Operation Migration.
 Operation Migration begins training Whooping Crane chicks with the aircraft shortly after birth and continue to the time of migration when they act as surrogate parents leading the birds south and imprinting their first annual migration.
 However, the two RV Gypsies did not see any Whooping Cranes.
-In fact, they didn't see a lot of birds, but Lee got one good photo of a bird even though the bird really blended into the background.
+In fact, they did not see a lot of birds, but Lee Duquette got ONE good photo of a bird even though the bird really blended into the background.

 bird

-The two RV Gypsies enjoyed hiking, bird watching, butterfly watching and viewing the historic St. Marks Lighthouse on beautiful Appalachee Bay.
+Below: The two RV Gypsies enjoyed hiking, bird watching, butterfly watching and viewing the historic St. Marks Lighthouse on beautiful Appalachee Bay.

 welcome to St. Marks National Wildlife Refuge map and sign

-Beautiful cloud reflections
+Below: Beautiful cloud reflections in the waters.

 beautful cloud reflections Beautiful cloud reflections